What are two words that no small- to medium-sized business (or any size business, really) wants to hear?

 Data breach.

-A 2019 SMB IT Security Report noted that 80% of businesses believe cybersecurity is a top priority, but 29% of SMBs spend less than $1,000 on cybersecurity each year.
+A 2019 SMB IT Security Report noted that 80% of businesses believe that cybersecurity is a top priority, but 29% of SMBs spend less than $1,000 on cybersecurity each year.

 What is a Data Breach?